abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   indicative, meaning to follow.
 - *modo* is an ablative of manner.

-    Now ash, nevertheless thus far is thin: I look back, the thick darkness was threatening our backs, which was following us having been poured onto the grounds in a manner of a torrent.
+    Now ash, thus far nevertheless is thin: I look back, the dense darkness was threatening our backs, which, having been poured on the land, was bollowing us with the manner of a torrent.

 31. *'Deflectamus' inquam 'dum videmus ne in via strati comitantium turba in tenebris obteramur.'*